SilkRose/Pony/stories/fleetfall/fleetfall.md

 *She's either going to say yes or no.*

-*If she says yes, we can be happy, even if we hide it.*
+*If she says yes, we can be happy, even if we hide our relationship.*

 *If she says no, I'll go home and be sad, I guess.*